Third Way: Criticism

 Democratic and market socialists argue that the major reason for the economic shortcomings of command economies was their authoritarian nature rather than socialism itself, that it was a failure of a specific model and that therefore socialists should support democratic models rather than abandon it.
 Economists Pranab Bardhan and John Roemer argue that Soviet-type economies and Marxist–Leninist states failed because they did not create rules and operational criteria for the efficient operation of state enterprises in their administrative, command allocation of resources and commodities and the lack of democracy in the political systems that the Soviet-type economies were combined with.
-According to them, a form of competitive socialism that rejects dictatorship and authoritarian allocation in favor of democracy could work and prove superior to the market economy.
+According to them, a form of competitive socialism that rejects dictatorship and authoritarian allocation in favour of democracy could work and prove superior to the market economy.

 Although close to New Labour and a key figure in the development of the Third Way, sociologist Anthony Giddens dissociated himself from many of the interpretations of the Third Way made in the sphere of day-to-day politics.
 For him, it was not a succumbing to neoliberalism or the dominance of capitalist markets.
-The point was to get beyond both market fundamentalism and top-down socialism—to make the values of the centre-left count in a globalising world.
+The point was to get beyond both market fundamentalism and top-down socialism – to make the values of the centre-left count in a globalising world.
 He argued that "the regulation of financial markets is the single most pressing issue in the world economy" and that "global commitment to free trade depends upon effective regulation rather than dispenses with the need for it".